SAP/fsm-shell/README.md

       erpUserId: string;
     }
     ```

+  The property `authToken` can only be accessed by applications and will not be exposed to plugins.

   REQUIRE_CONTEXT will first return the response payload, then trigger individual ViewState object as describe in the ViewState section.

 - #### V1.GET_PERMISSIONS